 ADD

 5.A117 For use of the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, or parts thereof, by space stations in the inter-satellite service Resolution [A117-SPACE-TO-SPACE] (WRC-23) shall apply.
-Such use is limited to space research, space operation and/or Earth exploration-satellite applications, and also transmissions of data originating from industrial and medical activities in space [Option 1c1:and is not subject to coordination under No. 9.11AOption 1c2: is subject to coordination under No. 9.11A with ISS, FSS, MSS and MetSat].
+Such use is limited to space research, space operation and/or Earth exploration-satellite applications, and also transmissions of data originating from industrial and medical activities in space [Option 1c1:and is not subject to coordination under No. 9.11A/ Option 1c2: is subject to coordination under No. 9.11A with ISS, FSS, MSS and MetSat].
 For use of the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz, 27.5-29.1 and 29.5-30 GHz by space stations, the allocation is limited to satellite-to-satellite links between non-geostationary satellites or between non-geostationary satellites and geostationary satellites.
 For use of the frequency bands 29.1-29.5 GHz by space stations, the allocation is limited to satellite-to-satellite links between non-geostationary satellites and geostationary satellites.
 No. 4.10 does not apply.
 (WRC-23)

 MOD